Wind is blowing silently in the Sahara land"

-- Lanfeust: In Lanfeust of the Stars, the desert in the planet Dezunge (also known as Abraxar) is a literal Sea of Sands, complete with sailing ships, whale-like creature, and islands.
+- Lanfeust: In Lanfeust of the Stars, the desert in the planet Dezunge (also known as Abraxar) is a literal Sea of Sands due to the planet's magnetic fields (that also prevent spacecraft from landing anywhere but the poles), complete with sailing ships, whale-like creature, and islands.

 - Wonder Woman (1987): The Sangtee Empire holds prisoners on a planet the prisoners term Hope's End where they're forced to work in mines.
 The prisoners don't run off from their horrible accommodations because the rocky area being mined is surrounded by inhospitable sand dunes as far as the eye can see.

 - Aladdin: The Arabian desert as portrayed in the movie seems to consist almost entirely of dunes.

 Genie: Once again, this whole broadcast has been brought to you by SAND!
 It's everywhere!
 Get used to it!